protocolguild/documentation/docs/5-initial-pilot.md

 - vest for one year from deployment, and possibly overlap with the deployment of the next round of vesting, eg. by 3 months.
 - target ~10mm in sponsorships.
 If you're interested in being part of this initial cohort of sponsors, please reach out on [Twitter](https://twitter.com/statefulworks) or telegram @statefulworks
 - include periodic updates to the membership and weights, at most once per quarter
-- launch with ~60 members (based on initial responses) over the vest, increase with closer to ~90
+- launch with ~60 members (based on initial responses) over the vest, increase with closer to ~90.
+Members so far include:
-- we plan to limit curation to the following ecosystem contributor categories:
   - Diviners (Researchers / Spec Writers / Client Tinkerers): responsible for divining the future needs of the protocol
     - EF Researchers
     - TX/RX